-Traditional analog IMC design approaches \cite{chen2018neurosim,xia2017mnsim,zhang2020cccs,Amin2023IMACSimAC,hu2016dot,9458494,angizi2021mef} heavily rely on manual optimization and iterative refinement, making it difficult to efficiently explore the vast design space of possible implementations as shown in Table \ref{comp}.
+Traditional analog IMC design approaches \cite{chen2018neurosim,9458494} rely on manual optimization and iterative refinement, making it difficult to explore the vast design space of possible implementations as shown in Table \ref{comp}.
 Furthermore, the lack of standardized tools and methodologies for IMC design has hindered rapid prototyping and evaluation of novel architectures.
-Recently, Large Language Models (LLMs) have shown success in digital design automation and hardware code generation \cite{amid2020chipyard,chang2023chipgpt,vungarala2024spicepilot,thakur2023verigen}.
-In particular, the capability of LLMs in generating Von Neumann architecture-based Artificial Intelligence (AI) accelerators has been recently explored \cite{10323953,vungarala2024sa}.
-Nevertheless, their potential to generate promising analog resistive IMC crossbar architectures that allow for parallel and efficient vector-matrix multiplication has remained unexplored.
-This gap stems from the knowledge-intensive hardware design process and the scarcity of high-quality datasets and circuit catalogs for IMC, as both academia and industry often restrict access to proprietary data, particularly for emerging technologies and novel architectures \cite{10323953,vungarala2024spicepilot,amid2020chipyard,chang2024data}.
+Recently, Large Language Models (LLMs) have shown success in digital design automation and hardware code generation \cite{chang2023chipgpt,vungarala2024spicepilot,thakur2023verigen}.
+The capability of LLMs in generating von Neumann architecture-based Artificial Intelligence (AI) accelerators has been recently explored \cite{10323953,vungarala2024sa}.
+Nevertheless, their potential to generate promising non-von Neumann architectures, such as resistive IMC crossbar systems that allow for parallel and efficient vector-matrix multiplication, has remained unexplored.
+This gap stems from the knowledge intensive hardware design process and the scarcity of high-quality datasets and circuit catalogs due to proprietary data \cite{10323953,vungarala2024spicepilot}.